In this WooCommerce hosting review, we’ll test out Kinsta’s Starter plan on a WooCommerce store to gauge website performance.

 CLS | 0.001 | 0.001 | 0.001 | 0.001 | 0.001 |

-On Google PageSpeed Insights, the performance score came ranged from 68 to 84 which is a lot of variance.
+On Google PageSpeed Insights, the performance score ranged from 68 to 84 which is a lot of variance.
 The speed index ranged between 5.2s to 7.3s and CLS was 0.001 throughout our testing.
 The largest contentful paint ranged from 3.1s to 4.0s.

 For those unfamiliar, Google PageSpeed Insights’ performance score is a weighted average of the metric scores.